Other People Often Aren't As Shallow As They Seem

 Shallow things can be a guilty pleasure

-In the same vein, some people do things that they acknowledge are an illogical waste of money on one level, but do them anyway because they like it and get some payoff.
-Some women completely realize they spend too much on make-up or purses, but that's their thing and they feel it makes them look good.
-Maybe you've bought a high-end action figure, neat sculpture, or a sword to put in your room.
-Some people probably didn't see the point of those purchases, but you bought them because they appealed to you.
+In the same vein, some people are into things that they acknowledge are an illogical waste of money, but do them anyway because they like it and get some payoff.
+Some women completely realize they spend too much on makeup or purses, but that's their thing and they feel it makes them look good.
+Maybe you've bought a high-end action figure, neat sculpture, or replica sword to display in your room.
+Some people probably didn't see the point of those purchases, but you only live once and bought them because they appealed to you.

 Shallow people can be fun